cckei/webpack-template/README.md

 ```bat
 npm install
 ```
+## Run the project

-To run the project locally
+To run the project with localhost
 ```bat
 npm run start
 ```